adammichaelwood/adammichaelwood.github.io/_posts/2012-08-17-on-church-history.md

   title: Otherwise Orthodox
   url: http://otherwiseorthodox.org/2012/08/on-church-history/
   date: 2012-08-17T00:00:00
+description: Whene'er we look, with shaded eyes<br/>at long-since follies, dead men's lies,<br/>How simple yet the judgments be;<br/>what ease put them to dispatch we.
 ---
 Whene’er we look, with shaded eyes
 at long-since follies, dead men’s lies,